cacilhas/upt/README.md

 Copyright (c) 2024 Rodrigo Cacilhas <montegasppa@cacilhas.info>

-UPT Please is made available under the terms of either the MIT License in respect to [Upt license][].
+UPT Please is made available under the terms of the MIT License in respect to [Upt license][].

 See the [LICENSE-MIT][] files for license details.